unisonweb/unison/unison-src/transcripts/delete-namespace.output.md

 -- Should have an empty history
 .> history .

-  ☝️  The namespace . is empty.
+  Note: The most recent namespace hash is immediately below this
+        message.

+  □ 1. #sg60bvjo91 (start of history)

 ```
 Deleting the root namespace shouldn't require confirmation if forced.